kiritgpillai/Realtime-Traffic-Object-Detection-and-Tracking/README.md

 The COCO dataset originally contains a wide range of object classes.
 For our application, we concentrated the dataset to include only the classes relevant to traffic monitoring, such as cars, buses, trucks, motorcycles, and bicycles.
 We carefully filtered out unrelated classes to streamline the model's focus on vehicle detection, which significantly improved inference speed and accuracy for our use case.
 This class concentration was crucial to ensure the model's robustness when deployed in real-time traffic scenarios.

-The COCO dataset consists of approximately **118,000 training images**, **5,000 validation images**, and **20,000 testing images**, summing up to around **25GB** including the labels.
+The dataset consists of approximately **118,000 training images**, **5,000 validation images**, and **20,000 testing images**, summing up to around **25GB** including the labels.
 These images cover a diverse set of real-world scenarios and include annotations for multiple object classes.
 By filtering for traffic-specific classes, we tailored the dataset to better match our application requirements.

 | Name   | Description/How It Was Created                                                                                                           | Conditions of Use   |
 | ------ | ---------------------------------------------------------------------------------------------------------------------------------------- | ------------------- |
 | COCO   | A large-scale object detection dataset containing diverse objects in context, used as the base for fine-tuning traffic-specific classes. | Open-source (GPLv3) |
 | YOLOv8 | An object detection model in the Ultralytics library known for its high speed and accuracy, suitable for real-time applications.         | Open-source (GPLv3) |

+The dataset can be accessed on the object store container in CHI@TACC under [object-persist-30](https://chi.tacc.chameleoncloud.org/project/containers/container/object-persist-project30)
 ---
 ## Infrastructure Requirements